 Section 2.
 The primary point of contact between the Union and the Employer, for the purpose of discussing questions which may arise concerning the general administration or interpretation of this Agreement or other labor relations matters shall be:

-- For the Union: the IBEW Business Representative and the SEIU, NAGE National Representative. - For the Employer: CNRH NAF Labor and Employee Relations Specialist or their designee.
+For the Union: the IBEW Business Representative and the NAGE National designee.